partykit/partykit/apps/docs/src/content/docs/reference/partykit-configuration.md

 :::danger[Deprecated]
 The `vars` field is deprecated and may be removed in a future version of PartyKit.

-For updated documentation, read [Managing secrets in PartyKit](/guides/managing-secrets-with-partykit/)
+For updated documentation, read [Managing environment variables in PartyKit](/guides/managing-environment-variables/)
 :::

 A list of environment variables that you want to set for your project.
 These are available on the `room` object as `room.env`.
 Example: